Ecotrust/geosurvey/readme.md

 git push heroku `git subtree split --prefix server testbranch`:master
 ```

 ##django install
+Collect static is run out of the Procfile every time the app is relaunched.
+The static files are served by a piece of wsgi middleware, which ought to be sufficient for this purpose.
 ```bash
 heroku run python manage.py syncdb --settings=config.environments.heroku
 heroku run python manage.py migrate --settings=config.environments.heroku